 As reported by CNN, $5 trillion of trade travels by ship through the South China Sea every year, which explains why China wants to lay claim to it.

 As is often the case in international disputes, power will matter more than law.
-China has a more powerful military and navy than the Philippines, and western countries are highly unlikely to intervene in the area.
-If China wants control of the South China Sea they will get it, regardless of any court rulings.
+China has a more powerful military and navy than the Philippines, and western countries are highly unlikely to intervene in the area in the immediate future.

 Photo credit: Times Asi https://creativecommons.org/licenses/by/2.0/